fernando-romulo-silva/simple-devhome/docs/INSTALL-WINDOWS.md

 ## Step 5

-Finally you need enter the "src" folder and execute the installation script:
+Finally you really NEED enter the "src\Development" and execute the installation script:

 ```bash
 cd simple-devhome\src\Development